beginner-corp/learn.begin.com/src/md/basic/state/oauth.md

 title: serverless web dev training with architect
 ---

-# oAuth
+# OAuth

-The open standard for authorization on the web is oAuth and it is implemented via HTTP.
-In this guide we will implement oAuth for GitHub using Lambda and API Gateway.
+The open standard for authorization on the web is OAuth and it is implemented via HTTP.
+In this guide we will implement OAuth for GitHub using Lambda and API Gateway.

 1. Add dependencies

 ```bash
 cd src/http/get-login